 Even if you have not kept any wildlife or no longer have any wildlife in your possession on 31 March, you must still complete a return form.

-Return forms can be found on the back of your licence or can be downloaded below.
+Return forms may also be found at the back of your Protected Record Book or can be downloaded below.